 If you’re planning to use your fireplace or wood-burning stove this year, you need to have dry or seasoned firewood to go in them.
-Otherwise, the raw wood will just sit down and smolder all night, creating lots of smoke up your chimney.
+Otherwise, the green wood will just sit down and smolder all night, creating lots of smoke.

 Firewood is great to cut down some of your utility bills, and a perfectly seasoned wood supply is a must for passing a warm evening by the fire.
 However, seasoning is a time-consuming task, and you need to know how to season firewood properly with the necessary techniques to get the best out of your wood logs.

 Here, in this article, I will discuss all the tips and tricks of seasoning firewood so that you get dry and effective firewood throughout the year.
 Without further ado, let’s dive in.

 How to Season Firewood – Step-by-Step Procedure

 Typically, greenwood contains 50% moisture, making it difficult to burn directly.
 By seasoning, you can bring the moisture level down to 20% or less so that the wood burns more efficiently.

 The seasoning process requires the storage of firewood for an extended period.
 Below I have provided the simplest procedure for seasoning firewood.
 Let’s have a look.

 Step 1 – Choose the Right Wood

 There are two main types of wood in general; Hardwood and Softwood.
 You should pick an easily attainable wood type that burns for longer periods.
 Check out the properties of hardwood and softwood given below and choose according to your needs.

 Oak, Birch, Hickory, Maple, and most fruit trees are good hardwood sources for your fireplace.
 These logs are denser and heavier than softwood.
 Furthermore, they burn with more intensity and longer to keep you warm all night long.